University of Oxford Department for Continuing Education

 Course Type University Prep

 University of Oxford

-The Advanced Diploma in British and European Studies pre-Master's course is an academically rigorous programme which aims to prepare students for graduate studies at leading British universities.
-It combines courses in a number of academic subjects in the humanities and social sciences with an intensive English language and academic literacy programme.
-It requires a full academic year of study and aims to help you…
+The UG Advanced Diploma in British and European Studies course is a full-time year-long programme which aims to prepare students for graduate studies at leading universities.
+It combines courses in the humanities and social sciences with an intensive English language and academic literacy programme and is suitable for graduates of any discipline.

 British & European Studies

 You study all of the following: